-Investment activities in the PRC by foreign investors are governed by the Guidance Catalog of Industries for Foreign Investment, or the Catalog, which was promulgated and is amended from time to time by the MOC and the National Development and Reform Commission.
-The Catalog divides industries into three categories in terms of foreign investment, which are "encouraged", "restricted" and "prohibited", and all industries not listed under one of these categories are generally deemed to be permitted.
-Unless otherwise provided by relevant laws and regulations, foreign investors are generally not allowed to own more than 50% of the equity interests in a value-added telecommunication service provider in accordance with the Guidance Catalog of Industries for Foreign Investment promulgated in 2007, as amended several times during 2011 to 2020 and further amended by Special Administrative Measures for the Access of Foreign Investment (Negative List) in 2021.
-According to the Negative List (2021), the foreign equity interest ownership of entities that engage in value-added telecommunications business (except for e-commerce, domestic multi-party communication, storage and forwarding and call center) must not exceed 50%.
-Foreign investors that invest in sectors on the Negative List (2021) in which foreign investment is restricted shall comply with special management measures with respect to, among others, shareholding and senior management personnel qualification in the Negative List (2021).
+Investment activities in the PRC by foreign investors are governed by the Guidance Catalog of Industries for Foreign Investment, which is promulgated and amended from time to time by the Ministry of Commerce of the PRC and the National Development and Reform Commission.
+This guidance divides industries into three categories in terms of foreign investment: "encouraged," "restricted," and "prohibited," and all industries not listed under one of these categories are generally deemed to be permitted.
+Unless otherwise provided by applicable laws and regulations, foreign investors are generally not allowed to own more than 50% of the equity interests in value-added telecommunications service providers in China, as stipulated by the Guidance Catalog of Industries for Foreign Investment promulgated in 2007, most recently amended by the Special Administrative Measures for the Access of Foreign Investment (Negative List) in 2021.
+According to these measures, the foreign equity interest ownership of entities that engage in value-added telecommunications, storage and forwarding classes, and call centers) may not exceed 50%.
+Foreign investors investing in sectors with restrictions must comply with the specified requirements outlined in these measures.

-On March 15, 2019, the National People's Congress enacted the Foreign Investment Law of the People's Republic of China, or the Foreign Investment Law, which came into effect on January 1, 2020 and replaced the trio of existing laws regulating foreign investment in China, namely, the Sino-foreign Equity Joint Venture Enterprise Law, the Sino-foreign Cooperative Joint Venture Enterprise Law and the Wholly Foreign-invested Enterprise Law, together with their implementation rules and ancillary regulations.
-The Foreign Investment Law sets a general principal that foreign investors and their investments in China will enjoy national treatment and subject to a negative list.
-It embodies an expected PRC regulatory trend to rationalize its foreign investment regulatory regime in line with prevailing international practice and the legislative efforts to unify the corporate legal requirements for both foreign and domestic investments.
-However, since it is relatively new, uncertainties still exist in relation to its interpretation and implementation.
-For instance, under the Foreign Investment Law, "foreign investment" refers to the investment activities directly or indirectly conducted by foreign individuals, enterprises or other entities in China.
-Though it does not explicitly classify contractual arrangements as a form of foreign investment, there is no assurance that foreign investment via contractual arrangement would not be interpreted as a type of indirect foreign investment activities under the definition in the future.
-In addition, the definition contains a catch-all provision which includes investments made by foreign investors through means stipulated in laws or administrative regulations or other methods prescribed by the State Council.
+On March 15, 2019, the National People's Congress enacted the Foreign Investment Law of the PRC, which came into effect on January 1, 2020, and replaced the trio of existing laws regulating foreign investment in China, namely, the Sino-foreign Equity Joint Venture Enterprise Law, the Sinoforeign Cooperative Joint Venture Enterprise Law, and the Wholly Foreign-invested Enterprise Law, together with their implementation rules and ancillary regulations.
+The Foreign Investment Law of the PRC sets a general principle that foreign investors and their investments in China will enjoy national treatment and are subject to a negative list.
+It embodies an expected PRC regulatory trend to rationalize its foreign investment regulatory regime in line with prevailing international practice and legislative efforts to unify the corporate legal requirements for both foreign and domestic investments.
+However, since it is relatively new, uncertainties still exist regarding its interpretation and implementation.
+For instance, under the Foreign Investment Law of the PRC, "foreign investment" refers to investment activities directly or indirectly conducted by foreign individuals, enterprises, or other entities in China.
+Though it does not explicitly classify contractual arrangements as a form of foreign investment, there is no assurance that foreign investment via contractual arrangement would not be interpreted as a type of indirect foreign investment activity under the definition in the future.
+In addition, the definition contains a catch-all provision that includes investments made by foreign investors through means stipulated in laws or administrative regulations or other methods prescribed by the State Council.
 On December 26, 2019, the State Council promulgated the Implementation Regulations on the Foreign Investment Law, which came into effect on January 1, 2020.
-However, the Implementation Regulations on the Foreign Investment Law still does not explicitly define whether contractual arrangement would be deemed as a form of foreign investment.
-Therefore, it still leaves leeway for future laws, administrative regulations or provisions promulgated by the State Council to provide for contractual arrangements as a form of foreign investment.
-See "Item 3.
-Key Information-D. Risk Factors-Risks Related to Our Corporate Structure-If the PRC government deems that the contractual arrangements in relation to the consolidated variable interest entities do not comply with PRC regulatory restrictions on foreign investment in the relevant industries, or if these regulations or the interpretation of existing regulations change in the future, we could be subject to severe penalties or be forced to relinquish our interests in those operations."
+However, the Implementation Regulations on the Foreign Investment Law still do not explicitly define whether contractual arrangement would be deemed as a form of foreign investment.
+Therefore, it still leaves leeway for future laws, administrative regulations, or provisions promulgated by the State Council to provide for contractual arrangements as a form of foreign investment.

-Foreign investment in telecommunications companies in the PRC is governed by the Provisions for the Administration of Foreign-Invested Telecommunications Enterprises, or the Foreign-Invested Telecommunications Enterprises Provisions, which was promulgated by the State Council on December 11, 2001, and amended on September 10, 2008, February 6, 2016, and April 7, 2022, respectively.
-Unless otherwise provided, the Foreign-Invested Telecommunications Enterprises Provisions prohibit a foreign investor from holding over 50% of the total equity interest in any value-added telecommunications service business in China.
+Foreign investment in telecommunications companies in the PRC is governed by the Provisions for the Administration of Foreign-Invested Telecommunications Enterprises, which were promulgated by the State Council on December 11, 2001, and most recently amended on April 7, 2022.
+These provisions prohibit a foreign investor from holding over 50% of the total equity interest in any value-added telecommunications service provider in China, unless otherwise provided.